Illegal Korean hospital shuts down after ICIR report, PHERMC visit facility | The ICIR

 How COVID-19 fund transformed Federal Neuro-Psychiatric Hospital Kware into providing general services

-The ICIR investigation confirmed that expatriates working with Kim were always inside the three-bedroom apartment the hospital occupied and would not come out in daytime.
+The newspaper confirmed that expatriates working with Kim were always inside the three-bedroom apartment the hospital occupied and would not come out in daytime.

 The Korean, whose nationality The ICIR discovered after a rigorous investigation spanning months, drives an SUV with a diplomatic number plate, a privilege enjoyed only by diplomats.

-As of September 2022, when The ICIR was investigating the facility, Kim received payment of bills by patients into his personal account, rather than the hospital’s.
+As of September 2022, when the newspaper was investigating the facility, Kim received payment of bills by patients into his personal account, rather than the hospital’s.
 The facility treated each patient for between N150,000 and N500,000, and had attended to many patients.

 The hospital did not have a signpost, further confirming its secret operations.